UniversalAlgebra/term-conditions/PITCHME.md

 ## The Problem

-- Can we efficiently decide whether a finite algebra $\mathbf{A}$ generates a variety with a difference term? |
+- Can we efficiently decide whether a finite algebra $\mathbf{A}$ generates a variety with a difference term? <!-- .element: class="fragment" -->

-- We give a positive answer in the idempotent case and describe an algorithm for constructing difference terms.
+- We give a positive answer in the idempotent case and describe an algorithm for constructing difference terms. <!-- .element: class="fragment" -->

 ---